OxShef/oxshef_rmd_template/README.md

 The OxShef collaboration covers many different technologies and it might not be appropriate to use RMarkdown in all cases, in which case please do consider adding a new template repository so others can create similar subsites in the future.

+Current websites in OxShef that use this template include:

+- [OxShef Charts](https://oxshef.github.io/oxshef_charts/): A guide to different visualisation options for visualising research data

 # Features of the site

 This template borrows heavily from the design of the [rmarkdown.rstudio.com](rmarkdown.rstudio.com) website, in order to use it effectively you must be aware of the following: